flare-foundation/docs/docs/dev/getting-started/setup/hardhat.md

 Finally, you will deploy the contract to Flare's test network, [Coston2](../../reference/network-config.md), using a Hardhat script from the `scripts` folder.

-Run this command in the root of the project:
+Run this command at the root of the project:

 ```bash
 npx hardhat run scripts/deploy.js --network coston2